Chancellor (education): Malaysia

 In Malaysia, the chancellor position is given to dignitaries such as royalty or prominent politicians by universities to represent the universities in the political arena.
 For example, the chancellor of University of Malaya, the oldest university in Malaysia is Sultan Nazrin Shah, the Sultan of Perak.
-His father, Sultan Azlan Shah also served as chancellor at the same university until his death in 2014.

-The chancellor of Universiti Putra Malaysia is the current Sultan of Selangor, Sultan Sharafuddin Idris Shah, while the current Yang di-Pertuan Besar of Negeri Sembilan, Tunku Muhriz is the chancellor of Universiti Kebangsaan Malaysia.

-The chancellor of Universiti Tun Hussein Onn Malaysia, a university situated in the state of Johor, is the current Sultan of Johor, Sultan Ibrahim.

-Datin Seri Jeanne Abdullah, the wife of the former Prime Minister of Malaysia, Datuk Seri Abdullah Ahmad Badawi was appointed as the new chancellor of Open University Malaysia to take over the role from the first chancellor, the late YBhg Datin Paduka Seri Endon Mahmood (Abdullah Badawi's first wife).

-Recently, UCSI in Kuala Lumpur has given recognition to Tan Sri Datuk Seri Panglima Dr. Abdul Rahman Arshad as its first chancellor.
+All public universities except the International Islamic University of Malaysia used the term chancellor.
+While for IIUM, the Constitutional Head which has same degree as the chancellor is used.

 Nepal

 In Nepal, universities have a chancellor as ceremonial head.
 The de facto head of the university is the vice-chancellor.
 The chancellor is primarily responsible for attending the convocation programmes and accepting the resignation and appointment letter of a new vice-chancellor.
 Generally, the prime minister is considered the chancellor, and in his absence, the minister of education acts as the chancellor.

 Pakistan

 In Pakistan, chancellor is normally the figurehead of the university, who is normally the provincial governor where that university exists.

 Day-to-day business of the university is run by the vice chancellor.